 Children: The safety and effectiveness of using this medication have not been established for children under the age of 12.

 Seniors: The safety and effectiveness of using this medication have not been established for people over the age of 65.

 What other drugs could interact with this medication?

-There are no known interactions with other medications when adapalene is used as directed.
-However, adapalene can irritate the skin, so other products such as harsh or abrasive cleansers, strong drying agents or other products that may be irritating should be avoided in the areas of the skin where adapalene is applied.
-Many over-the-counter acne medications contain sulfur, resorcinol or salicylic acid.
+Adapalene can irritate the skin, so other products such as harsh or abrasive cleansers, strong drying agents or other products that may be irritating should be avoided in the areas of the skin where adapalene is applied.
+Many over-the-counter acne medications contain sulfur, resorcinol, or salicylic acid.
 It is best to stop using these before starting adapalene therapy.
 When using other topical acne medications (e.g., erythromycin topical solution, clindamycin phosphate topical solution or benzoyl peroxide), it is best to use adapalene at night and the others in the morning.

 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.
 Depending on your specific circumstances, your doctor may want you to:

 - change one of the medications to another,